ddnexus/elastics-doc/source/doc/1-Global-Doc/2-Usage-Overview.md

 > Almost no elasticsearch knowledge required: a ruby-rails way that covers most searching needs!

 Scopes are a great way to define the criteria to search the index in pure ruby.
-You can mix and match many scopes to create a new search criteria, and finally get your result by calling the usual `find`,  `count`, `destroy`, `first`, `last`, `all`.
+You can mix and match many scopes to create a new search criteria, and finally get your result by calling the usual `find`,  `count`, `delete`, `first`, `last`, `all`.
 You can also use `scan_all` when you want to process a lot of documents in batches.

 {% highlight ruby %}